paulsnyk/devsecops-workshop/content/50_ApplicationOne/55_OtherSnykExamples.md

 docker push {Your URI}:fixed
 ```

-In the Cloud9 editor, edit the file nodejs-goof-k8s.yaml to point to your new conatiner tag
+In the Cloud9 editor, edit the file nodejs-goof-k8s.yaml to point to your new container tag

 <div style="padding-left: 10%;padding-right: 10%">
   <img src="/images/editfile-fixed.jpg" />